Dre Campbell Farm

 7. Lemon Juice Spray

-Lemon juice acts as a natural herbicide for weeds due to the citric acid it contains.
+Due to its citric acid, lemon juice can be used as a natural herbicide for weeds.
 It works similarly to vinegar in drying out weeds.

 Therefore, you can use it to make a DIY weed killer.
 Squeeze fresh lemon juice or use bottled lemon juice.

-Next, pour it into a spray bottle and apply it directly to the weed’s foliage on a sunny day.
+Next, pour it into a spray bottle and apply it to the weeds’ foliage on a sunny day.

 This natural weed killer will not work overnight, but you can expect to see results within a day or two.